 The following list serves as a general guide to required foundation courses for our schools:

 Required pre-requisites differ among our schools.
-So please be sure to contact our Director of Student and IT Operations.
-The WebMBA offers self-paced, CD-based modules that meet pre-requisite requirements.
+So please be sure to contact our Managing Director.
+The WebMBA offers self-paced, online modules that meet pre-requisite requirements.
 Applicants and accepted students work closely with a graduate faculty member to complete modules by the orientation meeting.
 These modules are inexpensive and will save you the time of taking campus courses.
 The program strongly recommends that students have undergraduate courses in marketing, management, and legal environment.

 Typically, applicants with a business-related undergraduate degree will have completed these courses.
-Contact the Director of Student and IT Operations or an MBA director early in the application process to determine the specific foundation courses you need.
+Contact the MBA director early in the application process to determine the specific foundation courses you need.

 How can I obtain those courses without taking costly, time-consuming undergraduate courses on campus?

 The WebMBA offers accelerated self-paced modules that meet pre-requisite requirements.
-Students purchase the CDs separately from the publisher or through some other distributor.
-We have a senior graduate faculty member facilitate the modules, guiding applicants through the scheduling, instruction, and assessment phases.
-A final assessment - an online simulation in which you will run your own company - is required for applicants taking either accounting or finance.
+Students purchase the onine modules.
 Once we know the modules needed, you will be able to purchase the modules online.